TIBCOSoftware/bwce-buildpack/README.md

 #Purpose
-     Enable TIBCO customers to customize buildpack as per their requirements.
+     Enable TIBCO customers to create/customize TIBCO BusinessWorks Container Edition buildpack for Cloud Foundry as per their needs.

 #Prerequisite
     In order to create/customize buildpack, you must be a TIBCO customer and must have access to https://edelivery.tibco.com